sphis-Sinco/Orest/PATCHNOTES.md

 - Totem of Undying Level 2 Item
     - Gives Fire Res, Regeneration, and Strength III for 1 Minute
     - Crafted in the Crafting Table with a Totem and a Diamond
+    - Made with a Totem and a Diamond
 - Diamond Decompresser Block
     - Emits 15 Redstone Power
     - Opens a GUI with a 2 Input slots, and 1 Output slot